Our bottom line

-Is the American Express Platinum Cashback Everyday Credit Card right for you?
+Is the American Express Platinum Cashback Everyday Credit Card a good choice for you?

 The answer depends on your priorities.
 If you have existing credit card debt then you shift that to a 0% balance transfer card and pay it down.
 If you want to avoid interest on your spending for a year or two, look for a 0% purchases card.
-But if you want cashback this is leading the field, especially if you spend more than £5,000 a year/£10k from 4 August 2021.
+But if you want cashback this is leading the field, especially if you spend more than £10,000 a year.
 Just make sure you can clear your balance every month, otherwise that 22.9% APR will sting.
 And don’t be tempted to buy stuff you don’t need just to hit your cashback targets.
 Happy shopping!